Explanation of Beach Nourishment Episode Attributes

 enforces laws for a state.

-Bypass: Artificially moving sand from an updrift beach to a downdrift beach in order to bypass a natural
+Bypass: Artificially moving sand from an updrift beach to a downdrift beach to bypass a natural

 or artificial obstruction such as an inlet or jetty.